 From the outside it’s easy to perceive wrong thinking in the Diaconate’s process.
 But from inside that little community of faith – lacking the dispassionate perspective of an outside voice – all that judgment being piled on the new pastor would appear to make perfect sense!

 If, prior to Don’s arrival, the congregation had undertaken the very simple exercise of white-boarding together the various challenges contributing to the church’s decline, mapping the timeline too, even that simple activity would have positioned the people better to engage intelligently with their new pastor without the binary mindset that has scuppered relationships on the leadership team so quickly for Don.

-It is a very simple exercise, and a consultant with a pen and a whiteboard may seem rudimentary and old-tech.
+A consultant with a pen and a whiteboard may seem rudimentary and old-tech.
 But in Intentional Interim ministry I have found it a powerful tool in facilitating a healthy transition from one pastor to the next.
-The reorientation it enables contributes significantly towards a far more collaborative experience as the new pastor and congregation get into exploring the way ahead.
+The reorientation it enables can contribute significantly towards a far more collaborative experience as the new pastor and congregation get into exploring the way ahead.
 Something well worth the investment.